EugenMayer/docker-sync/README.md

  - [Hodor](https://github.com/gansbrest/hodor) (should be as fast as rsync?)

 Hint: Tried unison, but i do not like the idea behind 2-way sync for development.
 If you need this, it should be a conceptual issue with your docker image architecture.
-Beside that, it does not support docker for mac
+Beside that, it does not support docker for mac.
 ####Native

 Performance: Well, i had everything, from 2-100 times slower to NFS and even more to rsync. **Useless**